hikmatazimzade/azerbaijani-tokenizer/README.md

 # Azerbaijani Tokenizer

 High-performance tokenizers built specifically for Azerbaijani language.
-Trained with BPE and Unigram algorithms. these tokenizers deliver 30% fewer tokens and 40% faster processing than multilingual alternatives.
+Trained with BPE and Unigram algorithms, these tokenizers deliver 30% fewer tokens and 40% faster processing than multilingual alternatives.

 ## 🎬 Demo Video